 Mike Herrera, MxPx

-J. Carmichael writes ballads about love, God, and a world spinning out of control.
+J. Carmichael (songwriter/mandolinist) writes ballads about love, God, and a world spinning out of control.
 Defiance, perhaps to a fault, echoes in his music, from the way he writes, to the instruments he plays, to what he writes about.
-J grew up on Nashville Now, 90’s punk and indie and he is influenced by the songwriting giants of many genres.
-Just as comfortable at a fiddle festival as he is at a punk rock show, never content in the confines of a genre; J has released 3 full length records and a handful of EPs with another album coming in 2025.
-J spent 2008-2013 recording albums and playing shows from Washington State to Texas playing as an opener for: Lucero, Tumbledown (Mike of MxPx), Scott Biram, and yet to break out alt country sensation John Moreland.
-After becoming a father J took several years away from performing and recording and served multiple communities in Idaho and Washington state driving ambulances and fighting wildland fires.
+Never content being confined within a genre, he grew up on Nashville Now and 90’s punk and indie and is influenced by the songwriting giants of many genres; just as comfortable at a fiddle festival as he is at a punk rock show or in a Nashville writer room.
+J has released 3 full length records and a handful of EPs with another album coming in 2025.
+J spent 2008-2013 recording albums and playing shows from Washington State to Texas playing as an opener for bands like Lucero, Tumbledown (Mike of MxPx), Scott Biram, and then yet to break out altcountry sensation John Moreland.
+After becoming a father J took several years away from performing and recording and served communities in Idaho and Washington states driving ambulances and fighting wildfires.
 Some souls however, are bound to roam and share stories and songs along the way.
-In 2024 J set out on the road again with a pile new songs and looks forward to doing more of it in 2025.
+In 2024 J set out on the road again with a pile of new songs and looks forward to doing even more of it in 2025, 2026 and beyond. jcarmichaelmusic.com

 instagram